kvquezada/fodmap-app/README.md

 A friendly, AI-powered grocery shopping assistant designed to help people with irritable bowel syndrome (IBS) or anyone following a low FODMAP diet.
 Imagine having a knowledgeable genie by your side, ready to answer your food questions, provide FODMAP ratings, and offer practical shopping tips so you can shop and eat with confidence.

+## ⚠️ Important Usage Notice

+**Educational Use Only**: This application is designed for educational purposes only.
+It is not intended to replace professional medical advice, diagnosis, or treatment.

+**Non-Commercial Use**: This application is strictly for non-commercial use.
+Commercial applications, medical diagnosis, or professional healthcare services are not permitted.

+**Data Attribution**: All FODMAP information is properly attributed to its sources.

+**Medical Disclaimer**: This is a prototype application.
+The information provided is for educational purposes only.
+It is not intended as medical advice, diagnosis, or treatment recommendation.
+Always consult with a healthcare professional for medical advice.

 ## Setup Instructions

 ### Backend Setup